CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Riza Battles: Jaihri (485 words for 0-1, usually 1)
     - SacredS Battles: Kuldoro (100 words for 0-1, 1 with +20 Luck)
 - **Other sources:** Buy
+  - FOREST:
+    - MT, EldLib Battles: Curator of Elder Library (1000 words for 1-3)
-  - FOREST: GL Battles: Gobkey (400 words for 0-1)
+    - GL Battles: Gobkey (400 words for 0-1)
   - DESERT
     - Gansu Battles: Suulan (2000 words, 1 Steel Dagger for 1-2), Arenica (1350 words, 1 Steel Dagger for 1), Desert Rudakai (1800 words, 1 Leaf Boots, 10 Leaves for 1)
     - MSite Battles: Zals (900 words for 1-4), Skarn (1100 words for 2-4), Ityf (1250 words for 2-4)